 - 1. Create a warm and accepting class room environment conducive to learning. - 2.
-Understand the nature and characteristics of language and use of English language. - 2.
-Evaluate basic language skills such as listening, speaking, reading and writing and Integrate them for communicative purpose. - 4.
-Understand important methodologies and techniques of teaching English.

-5. To develop insight into the form and use of English and to give practice in lesson planning.
+Understand the nature and characteristics of language and use of English language. - 3.
+Evaluate basic language skills such as listening, speaking, reading and writing and integrate them for communicative purpose. - 4.
+Understand important methodologies and techniques of teaching English. - 5.
+Develop insight into the form and use of English and to give practice in lesson planning.